NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/2. Singly Linked List/README.md

 # Singly-Linked List

-A Singly-Linked List is a data structure that is often used when the number of elements, that must be stored, is unknown at compile time.
-A Singly-Linked List is especially convenient for inserting and deleting elements at the beginning of the List.
+A Singly-Linked List is a data structure that is often used when the number of elements, that must be stored, is unknown at compile time and the elements must be traversed in a single direction.
+A Singly-Linked List is especially convenient for **inserting & deleting** elements at the **front** of the List.

 ## Characteristics